Glossary of Terms

 Family Grid: Provides information on household size and the number of students in college.
 Read guidelines carefully to determine who should be included on your family grid.

 Free Application for Federal Student Aid (FAFSA): The Department of Education requires families to file a FAFSA in order to be eligible for federal aid programs, including Unsubsidized Direct and Parent PLUS Loans.
-The FAFSA may be completed after January 1st of the aid year.
+The FAFSA may be completed after October 1st of the aid year (the 24-25 FAFSA will not be availabel until December 2023).
 Some states use the FAFSA as their application for state grant money; check here for your state’s deadline.
 Dickinson’s FAFSA code is 003253.

 Independent Student: On the FAFSA, an independent student is not required to report parent financial information.
 Guidelines for dependency status can be found here.